MercuryPay/REST.Android/README.md

 ##Step 2: Process the Transaction

-Process the transaction with JSON.
+Process the transaction with JSON POST.

 ```Java
 String line;